West Ham beat Fiorentina to win Europa Conference League

 Fiorentina dominated possession and looked more organised in a largely uneventful first half.

-But they did not came close until injury time when Christian Kouame headed against the post from Gonzalez's cross.
+But they did not come close to scoring until injury time when Christian Kouame headed against the post from Gonzalez's cross.

 Fiorentina striker Luka Jovic then tapped the ball across the line on a rebound but his goal was ruled out for offside.